open-telemetry/opentelemetry-collector-contrib/pkg/stanza/docs/operators/json_array_parser.md

 ### Embedded Operations

-The `headerless_jarray` can be configured to embed certain operations such as timestamp and severity parsing.
+The `json_array_parser` can be configured to embed certain operations such as timestamp and severity parsing.
 For more information, see [complex parsers](../types/parsers.md#complex-parsers).

 ### Example Configurations

-#### Parse the field `body` with a headerless jarray parser into attributes
+#### Parse the field `body` with a json array parser into attributes

 Configuration: